IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Database/GUIDE.md

-To create a database, we will be using sqlalchemy to interact with sqlite, a database storage engine.
+To create a database, we will be using SQLAlchemy to interact with sqlite, a database storage engine.
 WTForms will allow us to take user inputs, and Flask helps tie everything together into a web application along with basic HTML and CSS.
 # SQL Database Structures
 This content was adapted from [this tutorial](https://realpython.com/python-sqlite-sqlalchemy/#structuring-a-database-with-sql) which can provide more in-depth explanations!